Jmann777/Neural_network_xG_model/README.md

 This repository contains syntax based on David Sumpter's Expected goals neural network modelling tutorial- found here https://soccermatics.readthedocs.io/en/latest/gallery/lesson7/plot_xG_tracking.html.
 It creates an xG based on a 3 layer (2 RelU, 1 sigmoid) neural netwrok to predict whether a goal is scored (1) or a goal is not scored (0) based on a basic set of variables obtained from tracking data.

 The model itself is based from Indian Super League data and combines both event and tracking data.
-The model is then used to calculate xG in Euro 2020.
+The model is then used to calculate open play xG in Euro 2020.

 ## xG advancement.py